DKachadorian/spring-petclinic/Submission.md

 5 pts Your GitHub account showing that is has been forked from the depaulcdm/springpetclinic repository.
 This doesn’t actually need an image – I can see it from your repository.

+I have forked it from the original repo.